SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Initializing from a Raw Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you define an enumeration with a raw value type,
+If you define an enumeration with a raw-value type,
 the enumeration automatically receives an initializer
 that takes a value of the raw value's type (as a parameter called ``rawValue``)
 and returns either an enumeration member or ``nil``.